Meyer Lemon Bar Recipe

 stack of meyer lemon bars with slices of meyer lemon

-These are the BEST Lemon Bars with Shortbread Crust!
+These are the BEST Lemon Bars with Shortbread Crust

 Lemon bars seem to be a staple at bake sales, potlucks, and holiday dessert spreads, and I am absolutely here for it.
-The problem I find, though, is that too many times, lemon bars are flimsy, fall apart, and leave me wanting more of a “base” to hold them and eat them like a bar rather than with a fork like a pie.
+The problem I find, though, is that too many times, they are flimsy, fall apart, and leave me wanting more of a “base” to hold them and eat them like a bar rather than with a fork like a pie.

 meyer lemon bars sitting on an aqua cake stand